JPLeoRX/docker-claymore/README.md

-#Claymore For Docker
+# Claymore For Docker

+Docker container with Claymore Dual Ethereum GPU Miner.

+Due to Docker limitations this will only work on NVIDIA GPUs, using specific NVIDIA base Docker image.

+You must load your own "config.txt" when running this container.

-Run example:
+Run command example:

-sudo docker run --rm -it --gpus '"device=0,1,2,3"' jpleorx:/docker-claymore:latest -v /claymore-config:/claymore-config
+`sudo docker run --rm -it --gpus '"device=0,1,2,3"' jpleorx:/docker-claymore:latest -v /my-claymore-config:/claymore-config`